5000, Clinical Guidelines

 • Provider must comply with state and local STI reporting requirements

-**HIV screening must be provided on-site.
-Providers should follow CDC recommendations that all clients 13-64 years be screened at least once for HIV infection and that all people likely to be at high risk for HIV be rescreened at least annually.
-CDC also recommends that screening is provided after notifying the patient that testing will be performed as part of general medical consent unless the patient declines (opt-out screening).
-The provision of negative test results by phone must follow procedures that address patient confidentiality, identification of the client and prevention counseling.
-Providers must always provide positive HIV test results to patients in a face-to-face encounter with an immediate opportunity for counseling and referral to community support services.
+*HIV screening must be provided on-site.
+Providers should follow CDC recommendations that all clients 13-64 years be screened at least once for HIV infection.
+All people likely to be at high risk for HIV be rescreened at least annually.
+CDC also recommends that screening is provided after notifying the client that testing will be performed as part of general medical consent unless the client declines (opt-out screening).
+The provision of negative test results by phone must follow procedures that client address confidentiality, identification of the client and prevention counseling.
+Providers must always provide positive HIV test results by phone, must follow procedures that client address confidentiality, identification of the client and prevention counseling.
+Providers must always provide positive HIV test results to client in a face-to-face encounter with an immediate opportunity for counseling and referral to community support services.
 Test results must be provided by staff knowledgeable about HIV prevention and HIV testing.
 Provide clients whose risk screenings assessment reveals high risk behaviors directly with risk reduction counseling or refer for more extensive risk reduction counseling by a Department of State Health Services (DSHS) HIV/STD program trained risk reduction specialist.
 Visit the DSHS HIV/STD website to find a DSHS HIV/STD program provider.

 Resources